How Much Does a Ghostwriter Cost, According to a Pro Ghost

 A complete book could be anything from 30,000 to 100,000 words or more.
 There are usually between 300 and 400 words to a page, so you can work out roughly what that will look like.

 How much does a ghostwriter cost?

-Keep in mind that it's a matter of supply and demand.
+Keep in mind that price is a matter of supply and demand.
 If a ghostwriter has all the work they can handle and potential clients approaching them every day, they will cost a lot.
 For that kind of money, you can have the confidence that the writing will be of a certain standard and that the ghostwriter will know exactly what they are doing.

 On the other hand, if a ghostwriter is just starting out and desperately wants to get some books on their CV, then they will be more affordable — though there is always the risk that they will not write as well (or as quickly).
 When it comes down to it, you need to have a budget already in mind.
 Ask the ghostwriter what they would charge and don’t be afraid to negotiate.

 Most will prefer to give you a quote for the whole job, but you can always agree to pay that in stages so that if the relationship isn’t working out — or you change your mind — you can walk away without paying any more.
 The most important thing is that you are both clear about what is expected and, again, that there is an atmosphere of mutual trust.